ACADEMY CONFERENCES TERMS AND CONDITIONS

 General arrangements for our events are available on the flyers we distribute and on our website.
 These include times, venues and refreshment arrangements.

-Specific joining instructions are distributed in the week before the appropriate event and are sent to the person who registers the application, unless they have identified a third party in the booking to whom it should be sent.
+Joining instructions are distributed in the week before the appropriate event and are sent to the person who registers the application, unless they have identified a third party in the booking to whom it should be sent.

 This named person should, in reply, both confirm receipt of the instructions and also return a list of names and email addresses of accompanying staff for the conference register.